Washington County crisis unit could close again; state funding cuts prompted 2021 closing

 "Not a peep," Deakins said Tuesday.

-Phone messages and email to DHS and to Gov. Sarah Sanders' office Tuesday morning weren't responded to by the end of the day.
+Phone messages and email to DHS and to Gov. Sarah Huckabee Sanders' office Tuesday morning weren't returned by the end of the day.

 Deakins said he has expressed his concerns to the state and will work with the county's service provider, the University of Arkansas for Medical Sciences, to resolve the issue.
 He said the Northwest Arkansas crisis unit closed for more than a year, from June 2021 to August 2022, after the state cut money for the program from $133,000 a month to $90,000 a month and Ozark Guidance, the service provider at that time, said it couldn't operate the facility at the lower funding level.